wmgeolab/geoBoundaryBot/README.md

 # geoBoundaryBot
 Confirming geoBoundaries submissions are in the proper format.
-And destroying all humans on the weekend.